 The student may attempt to resolve the grievance with the instructor.
 If the grievance is not resolved to the student's satisfaction, he or she may then attempt to resolve the grievance through written appeal to the department chair or equivalent, who shall attempt to adjudicate the case with the instructor and the student within two weeks.
 If the grievance still is not resolved to the student's satisfaction, he or she may then attempt to resolve the grievance through written appeal to the provost, who shall attempt to adjudicate the case with the instructor, the chair, and the student within two weeks.
-If the grievance is not resolved to the student within two weeks.
-If the grievance is not resolved to the student within two weeks.
-If the grievance is not resolved to the student's satisfaction, he or she may then attempt to adjudicate the case with the instructor, the chair, and the student within two weeks.
 If the grievance is not resolved to the student's satisfaction by the provost, the student may request consideration of the appeal by the CGA.
 This request must be submitted before the last day of instruction of the quarter following the quarter in which the course was taken.